cimrobins/datascienceassignment/README.md

 There was a slight discrepancy between the variable names chosen- ChatGPT went for slightly more parsomonious names.
 It also seems to be keen on using (more common) f-string operations instead of variable names.
 This might be because I mentioned the f-strings several times in my prompts.
 I more experienced coder/ user of LLMs would probably have foreseen that this might guide the LLM to prefer a certain formulation.
 If I was to attempt this again, I would try to prompt without mentioning the f-strings so much, to see whether it would still use them.

 Finally, the Levenshtein measure turned out to be a useful method of objectively examining my code's similarity to the original, providing a measure to justify the closeness.
 It worked well to combine the quantitative measure of similarity with my own qualitative comparison, to complement each other.
-I would be interested to learn more about the different uses of measures, as well as different types and their uses.
+I would be interested to learn more about the different types of measures and their uses.